 Tuesday, December 31, 2013

-Start 2014 with some good news - more clean energy for you!
+Start the year with some good news - more clean energy for you!

 While the year brought its fare share of bad news stories — some energy related, like the Lac Megantic oil train derailment — one review highlights some good news developments.
 In their ThinkProgress article, "13 Major Clean Energy Breakthroughs Of 2013" Kiley Kroh and Jeff Spross describe significant advances in alternative energy production.